ryanwevans/a-peek-behind-the-link-v-000/README.md

 Language (HTML).
 HTML is a language to create content _as well as_ describe the _meaning_ of certain blocks of text.

 "Meaning" is denoted by "wrapping" the text in "tags" or built-in content classifications.
 Each tag broadly defines the marked-up content.
-Slight variations between usages of a tag can be captured by providing a specific These terms might seem abstract, but should become clearer with an example.
-_tag_ with an _attribute_.
-For example, we could imagine a tag called `<telephone>` which has attribute `location="work"` or `location="mobile"` and which wraps content like `(415)555-1212`.
+Slight variations between usages of a tag can be captured by providing a specific _tag_ with an _attribute_.
+These terms might seem abstract, but should become clearer with an example.
+We could imagine a tag called `<telephone>` which has attribute `location="work"` or `location="mobile"` and which wraps content like `(415)555-1212`.

 Let's move _back_ from the specific to the abstract and take a look at the generalized format of an HTML tag.